renaissance-publishing/renaissance/content/chapters/05-other-factions.md

 They have conquered a large swath of the northeast Ruby Plane, displacing, enslaving or exterminating many of the native races in the process.
 The territory on the Ruby Plane is now larger than their territory on the Emerald Plane—though they still rule this territory from the Emerald Plane.

-In characteristic style, modern Goblin society has at least three centers of power, who compete as much as they cooperate: The Imperial administration rules their society, but only so long as it has the consent of the Kings—only so long as it enriches the Kings with treasure plundered from the Ruby Plane—and the Kings try to keep the Empire on a short leash.
+In characteristic style, modern Goblin society has at least three centers of power, all of them cooperating only slightly more than they compete: The Imperial administration rules their society, but only so long as it has the consent of the Kings—that is, only so long as it enriches the Kings with treasure plundered from the Ruby Plane.
+The Kings, in turn, try to keep the Empire on a short leash, giving it no more power than it needs to coordinate the conquest of the Ruby Plane.
 And through it all, the Judges remain, ruling on matters of law and custom.

 ### The Economy—and Slavery